7 Sources

 Copy Link

-Samsung officially launched Samsung Browser for Windows after beta testing since late 2025, bringing its mobile browsing experience to PCs with agentic AI capabilities powered by Perplexity.
-The browser offers cross-device continuity beyond basic bookmark syncing, allowing users to resume exact webpages from their Galaxy phones.
-AI features are currently limited to the US and South Korea.
+Samsung officially launched Samsung Browser for Windows after months of beta testing, bringing its mobile-first browsing experience to PCs with agentic AI capabilities powered by Perplexity.
+The browser offers cross-device continuity that goes beyond basic bookmark syncing, allowing users to resume exact webpages between Galaxy phones and Windows PCs.
+AI features include tab summarization, natural language search, and context understanding, though they're currently limited to the US and South Korea.

-Samsung has officially launched Samsung Browser for Windows, graduating from beta to bring its mobile-first browsing experience to desktop users
+Samsung has officially launched Samsung Browser for Windows, marking the company's most ambitious attempt yet to extend its mobile browsing experience beyond Galaxy devices

 1